 - Gin → vodka: Softer, less herbal

-- Campari → Aperol: Less bitter version
+- Campari → Aperol: Sweeter, lighter, and less bitter version with lower alcohol content

 - Orange peel → lemon peel: Sharper citrus note